ChrstphrHll/npc_gen/students/Iamus Aneirin.md

 year: 1
 guild: Treskal
 partyID: 74
+tags:
+- Dwarf
+- Paladin
+- Diplomacy
+- 1st
+- Treskal
 ---
 # Iamus Aneirin
 ---
 ### Description
 - 1st year Dwarf Paladin in Treskal
-- straight turquoise hair that's parted to the left, Pale Blue eyes, and Light skin
+- straight turquoise hair that's parted to the left, Pale Gray eyes, and Light skin
 - Is Dynamic and Obvious, and has Harmony as their ideal

 ### Organizations